burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 It turns out that the most popular representation for signed integers by hardware vendors is *two's complement* notation.

-> Starting from `C++20`, there is only one signed integer representation and its twos-complement-notation.
+> Starting from `C++20`, there is only one signed integer representation in the language and its twos-complement-notation.

 A particular dedicated type for enumerating integer constants from C89/99/11 and C++98/03/11 is called `enum`.
 There are some subtleties with it:

 * In C98/C99, the `enum` type is a synonym for integer with type `int`.
 * Unlike C98/C99, the C++ language treats each enumerated type as a specific type and from integers as well.

-In reality, that underlying type for C++ for implementing `enum` has some underlying integer type to store values, but it has not been specified by the language.
+In reality, that underlying type for C++ for implementing `enum` has some underlying integer type to store values, but it is not been specified by the language.

 Starting from C++11 now we have two types of `enum`:

-**Strongly typed enums(or scoped enumerations).**
+**Strongly Typed Enums(or scoped enumerations).**

 Example:
   ```cpp